LaserDawn84/pirateshot/README.md

 but can be adapted into your own given credit where it is due.
 Read the License documentation for more information.

-To Run the game navigate to the Debug folder and run "Completed.exe" Again, remembering software is provided "AS-IS".
+To Run the game, navigate to the Debug folder and run "Completed.exe" Again, remembering software is provided "AS-IS".